sy2002/QNICE-FPGA/README.md

 you don't, then you might want to use the emulator to experience QNICE.

-Switch to the [VGA Emulator Branch](https://github.com/sy2002/QNICE-FPGA/tree/develop-vga-emu) to use the emulator without hardware.
+Switch to the [VGA Emulator Branch](https://github.com/sy2002/QNICE-FPGA/tree/develop-vga-emu) to use the emulator without hardware and have a look at the README.md in that branch to learn more.

 Get started using actual FPGA hardware: